windsorschmidt/stm32f070-usb-cdc-loopback/README.md

-# Telepath Hub USB VCP software loopback
+# STM32F070 USB CDC loopback

-Data received on the VCP are transmitted back to the host.
+Data received on the VCP (virtual serial port) are transmitted back to the host.

 Changes from the generated STM32CubeMX project (included) are: